wistia/wistia-open-docs/_posts/google-analytics.md

 ## Making analytics work with Google Tag Manager

-[Google Tag Manager](http://www.google.com/tagmanager/) is a tool created by the folks over at Google to more easily manage what data you're tracking, and to ease the burden of tweaking a bunch of code on a bunch of web pages to alter what sort of data you're tracking.
-Because that system is very different from the above workflows, there's some extra work involved in setting this up to work with Google Tag Manager.
+[Google Tag Manager](http://www.google.com/tagmanager/) is a tool created by the folks over at Google to more easily manage what data you're tracking without having to tweak code constantly to do so.

+Tag Manager is quite different from simply setting up Google Analytics or Universal Analytics, and as such requires a few extra steps to make it happen.

 In a basic sense, Google Tag Manager wraps everything in a container and doesn't allow the video to send messages directly to Google Analytics and instead requires the events be sent to a data layer in-between the video and GA.